Our number two on day number two of our fill-in adventure together.

 That speaks very, very loudly, especially in tough economic times.

-If you're going to talk about the war on the American worker, how about if I come back at you with punishing the American consumer by making things artificially more expensive?
+So do we, as an American economy, do we, are we going to, because it's kind of funny, if you're going to talk about the war on the American worker, how about if I come back at you with punishing the American consumer by making things artificially more expensive?

 Floor is yours.

-I believe that if you uh protect American workers and they make more money, they have more money to spend.
+I believe that if you protect American workers and they make more money, they have more money to spend.

-And if you tell foreign competitors you want to do business in the United States of America, you have to pay for that privilege to do so.
+And if you tell foreign competitors that you want to do business in the United States of America, you have to pay for that privilege to do so.

-You can't tell me one thing that is cheaper in price now by a foreign competitor of when it was made here in America, and I'd like to challenge you to do so.
+Certainly back before Reagan did what he did and then the Republican Congress by dropping tariffs, you can't tell me one thing that is cheaper in price now by a foreign competitor of when it was made here in America.

-Yeah, I I suppose it would.
+Yeah, I suppose it would.

 Silly me, I believe in the American worker enough and the American workforce enough and the American economy enough that I don't believe that we need to rape the budgets of every American family by making things artificially more expensive so we can feel good about being tough about the Chinese.